stanfordaigroup/stanfordai.group/src/pages/constitution/index.md

 ### Vice President(s) of Public Relations
 The Vice President of Communication is responsible for with Industry clients for mentorship projects that are guided by Industry mentors.
 Also website.

-### Vice President of Human Resources
-The Vice President of Social Outreach is responsible for organizing recruitment outreach and social events to help SAIG onboard new members and retain old members.

 ### Board
 Board Members are responsible for making executive decisions that impact the organization as a whole.
 The board includes the President, the CFO, and the Vice Presidents.